-Railway and airline employees have the right to oust a union as their exclusive bargaining agent if a majority of the employees in a "craft or class" sign cards authorizing a fellow employee to serve as their "representative" and that employee files an application for "Investigation of Representational Dispute" with the National Mediation Board (NMB).
-Once all of this is submitted (further instructions on this are below) the NMB then would hold a vote that allows for:
+Thus, railway and airline employees in a “craft or class” have the right to oust a union as their exclusive bargaining agent if: (1) a majority of the employees in a “craft or class” sign authorization cards clearly stating that they are opposed to the union’s representation; (2) an employee-petitioner files an application for “Investigation of Representational Dispute” with the NMB; and (3) a majority of voters votes against the union when the NMB holds the secret-ballot election.

-According to the NMB website authorization cards must have the name of the organization or individual seeking to represent the craft or class, and must be signed and dated by the employee.
-Typically, authorization cards also include the following information: employee address, telephone number, job title, and employee number…..
-The NMB compares the signed authorization cards to the List of Potential Eligible Voters supplied by the carrier to determine the percentage of employees signing authorization cards (generally referred to as the “showing of interest”).
+According to the NMB website authorization cards must have the name of the organization representing (or seeking to represent) the craft or class, and must be signed and dated by the employee.
+Typically, authorization cards also include the following information: employee address, telephone number, job title, and employee number.
+The NMB compares the signed authorization cards to a List of Potential Eligible Voters supplied by the carrier to determine the percentage of employees signing authorization cards (generally referred to as the “showing of interest”).

 The language on authorization cards must be unambiguous and the NMB must be able to determine the employee’s intent of either desiring or opposing union representation in the workplace.

-After the cards are signed, this form along with originals of the signed authorization cards would need to be submitted by the new potential employee representative to the NMB at the following address (certified or traceable mail is advised and copies should be made of the authorization cards for safe keeping):
+After the cards are signed, this form, along with original signed authorization cards, must be submitted by the employee- petitioner to the NMB at the following address (certified or otherwise traceable mail is advised and copies should be made of the authorization cards for safe keeping):

 National Mediation Board